raghava505/Automated-Performance-Report-Generator-Load-Runner/README.md

     ```
     docker-compose up -d
     ```
     NOTE : This step builds the image in your machine.
-We will pushing the built image to a docker hub in futube, which avoids building the image locally.
+We will be pushing the built image to a docker hub in future, which avoids building the image locally.

 ---